Vaginal Yeast Infection:

 What is bacterial vaginosis?

-The most common vaginal infection* is bacterial vaginosis (BV), which is an infection caused by an imbalance of bacteria in the vagina.
+The most common vaginal infection¹ is bacterial vaginosis (BV), which is an infection caused by an imbalance of bacteria in the vagina.

-Bacterial vaginosis is distinguished by a foul, fishy odor, a thin, grayish-white discharge and a change in vaginal acidity (pH).
-BV is caused by an abnormal growth of bacteria and must be treated with prescription antibiotics.
+Bacterial vaginosis is distinguished by an unpleasant, fishy odor, a thin, grayish-white discharge and a change in vaginal acidity (pH).
+BV is caused by an overgrowth of bacteria, often Gardnerella vaginalis.

 - A thin white or gray vaginal infection discharge;